kamek-pf/stackdriver-logger/README.md

 if you run your application via Cargo. \
 `serviceName` and `serviceVersion` are left blank if none of the above are found.

+## Ignoring modules
+This library accepts a `RUST_LOG_IGNORE` env variable. \
+It should be a list of comma separated module paths you wish to ignore :
+- `RUST_LOG_IGNORE=some_crate::module`
+- `RUST_LOG_IGNORE=some_crate::module,and::something_else`

+This features simply compare full matches, so ignoring the root of a crate won't ignore its child modules.

 ## License
 Licensed under either of